DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

     E --> F(0.1);`
 ```

+What is important is that the reward model produces big numbers for text we approve of and small values for text we would rather not see again.

+Returning to our puppy training metaphor: A reward model is like a dog trainer.
-This is akin to hiring a dog trainer to train your puppy on your behalf.
+They train the puppy on your behalf.
-Similar to how you trust your dog trainer not reward your puppy for ripping apart your couch, you need to trust your LLM reward model to reward your LLM to produce text that aligns with what you value.
+And you trust your dog trainer.
+Surely they will not reward the puppy for ripping apart couches?
+Similarly, we want trustworthy LLM reward models.
+Models that reward the generation of text that is consistent with things you value.

-## Sensitivities of models
+## Sensitivities of reward models
 In my home, dogs are not allowed on the couch.
-You can say that the way I reward puppy behaviour is "sensitive" to the principle "Dogs are not allowed on the couch".
+We can say that my puppy rewarding protocol is *sensitive* to the principle: *"Dogs are not allowed on the couch"*.

-I am sure there are many dog trainers that are "insensitive" to this principle and that welcome their dogs on the couch.
+Some dog trainers are, however, utterly *insensitive* to this principle, with no couch , bed or bathroom forbidden to their furry friends.
-This post is about hiring the right dog trainer for your puppy.
+So, this post is about hiring the dog trainer for you.

-Remember, in this elaborate metaphor,

-### LLM Constitutions
+Or, in LLM terms, this post is about measuring if the reward model you intend on using is sensitive to the principles you value.

+### Constitutional principles of LLM's

 A key component  required for RLHF process is the preference model[^reward_model] (PM).